Skip to main content

 Enter connection details:

-The MoltFlow API hosts an HTTP MCP gateway at /mcp.
-When you send commands from Claude.ai, requests go to MoltFlow's servers, which execute the API calls and return responses to Claude.
-Your API key authenticates each request.
+MoltFlow hosts a native MCP endpoint at https://apiv2.waiflow.app/mcp using the Streamable HTTP transport.
+When you send commands from Claude.ai, requests go directly to MoltFlow's servers, which execute the API calls and return responses to Claude.
+OAuth 2.1 with PKCE handles authentication securely.

 Security note: